Mela User Guide

 Noise Gate

-A fully featured noise gate module with a gain reduction meter.
+The Noise Gate module is a fully featured noise gate with hysteresis and a gain reduction meter.

 Threshold

-The level above which the gate opens to allow the audio signal to pass.
+Sets the level above which the gate opens, allowing audio to pass.

 Hysteresis